China defence minister Dong Jun’s reappearance stirs more intrigue amid patron Miao Hua's downfall

 National Taiwan University’s Mr Chen added: “Of course, it can also be interpreted as a relatively lenient treatment of Miao Hua, and the reason for this could certainly be explained by the fact that Miao Hua is 'one of Xi Jinping’s truly close allies.’"

-But lightening the terminology might not change the fate for Mr Miao, said Mr Morris, pointing out that the announcement in English said it was over a suspected “serious violation of discipline”.
+But lightening the terminology might not change the fate of Mr Miao, said Mr Morris, pointing out that the announcement in English said it was over a suspected “serious violation of discipline”.

 “For China to come out publicly to announce that Miao Hua is suspended from duty is a strong enough indication that his career is over and will be under house arrest or worse,” he added.